dasmuli/signEd/readme.md

     Message verifying (short message): 228us (4386 per second) Scalar addition: 100us (10000 per second)
     Key exchange: 220us (4545 per second)

-The speeds on other machines may vary.
-Sign/verify times will be higher with longer messages.
-The implementation significantly benefits from 64 bit architectures, if possible compile as 64 bit.

 Usage